Lachlan-Mayne/english-notes/Lachlan's editing space/UoW notes.md

 **Machine learning** is algorithms that learn directly from data and make predictions or decisions based on that data.
 Automatically explore data based on the data mining process's own findings.

+## The 3 categories of business analytics
+What has happened - Descriptive analytics: tracks key performance indicators to understand the present state of a business What could happen - Pre